RenderToolbox/VirtualScenes/README.md

 Try running `AnalyzeManyWardLandRecipes.m` to analyze the renderings you just executed.
 By default, this will analyze the same number of renderings executed in the previous step.

-`AnalyzeManyWardLandRecipes.m` is one example how you might find and analyze VirtualScenes renderings.
-You could copy this and modify it for other purposes.
+`AnalyzeManyWardLandRecipes.m` is one example how to locate VirtualScenes data and do some analysis on it.
+You could copy this script and modify it for other analyses.